-3.2.2 Other Citizenship Activities
+3.4.2 Other Citizenship Activities

-The extent of any additional internal or external citizenship expectations for CFS and rank advancement is defined by the position description.
-If consistent with the position description, faculty members might meet those expectations by:
+Departments and colleges will define internal and external citizenship expectations for CFS and rank advancement.
+Faculty members might meet those expectations by:

-- A. Serving the profession, including holding offices and committee assignments in professional associations, organizing professional conferences and panels, editing journals or newsletters, serving on editorial boards, reviewing grant proposals, or serving as scholarly referees. - B. Collaborating with colleagues in teaching, scholarship, citizenship, or student mentoring. - C. Mentoring colleagues. - D. Strengthening the university through administrative service; committee service; assignments in the Jerusalem Center and study abroad; or teaching general education, honors, religious education, and interdisciplinary courses. - E. Participating in international and other activities that enhance BYU's approved outreach efforts.

-- F. Participating with students in experiential learning beyond the faculty member's scholarly activities. - G. Making scholarship accessible and influential beyond the academic community, such as by engaging with the media in areas of faculty expertise (see Media Contact Policy), shaping public policy related to scholarly work (see Political Neutrality Policy), and marketing intellectual property that results from scholarly work (see Intellectual Property Policy). - H. Employing professional expertise in service to the community or the Church of Jesus Christ (see Cooperation with The Church of Jesus Christ of Latter-day Saints Policy).
+- A. Serving the profession, including holding offices and assignments in professional associations, organizing professional conferences and panels, editing journals or newsletters, serving on editorial boards, reviewing grant proposals, or serving as scholarly referees.
+Especially for mid- and late-career faculty, such service typically extends beyond local and regional organizations and venues to national and international levels. - B. Collaborating with colleagues in teaching, scholarship, citizenship, or student mentoring. - C. Mentoring colleagues. - D. Strengthening the university through administrative service; committee service; assignments in the Jerusalem Center and study abroad; or teaching general education, honors, religious education, and interdisciplinary courses. - E. Participating in international and other activities that enhance BYU's approved outreach efforts. - F. Participating with students in experiential learning activities beyond the faculty member's scholarly agenda. - G. Making scholarship accessible and influential beyond the academic community, such as by engaging with the media in areas of faculty expertise (see Media Contact Policy), shaping public policy related to scholarly work (see Political Neutrality Policy), and marketing intellectual property that results from scholarly work (see Intellectual Property Policy). - H. Employing professional expertise in service to the community or the Church of Jesus Christ (see Cooperation with The Church of Jesus Christ of Latter-day Saints Policy).